 The early Benthalls of Benthall Hall

-The Benthall family can trace their lineage back to the site of Benthall as far back as the Anglo-Saxon period.
+The Benthall family can trace its lineage back to the Anglo-Saxon period on this site.

-After Anfrid the succession of the estate is clear.
-The first record of a house at Benthall dates to 1250 when Philip de Benthall is recorded as granting to Buildwas Abbey the right to carry stone and coal over his land in Benthall Edge.
-On his death Philip left three daughters but no son.
-In 1283 the estate was acquired by Robert Burnell, Bishop of Bath and Wells and Lord Chancellor of England.
-In the
+After Anfrid, the succession of the estate is clear.
+The first record of a house at Benthall dates to 1250, when Philip de Benthall is recorded as granting to Buildwas Abbey the right to carry stone and coal over his land in Benthall Edge.
+On his death, Philip left three daughters but no son.
+In 1283, the estate was acquired by Robert Burnell, Bishop of Bath and Wells and Lord Chancellor of England.

-From John Burnell the estate passed to his elder son Philip, who is described as Philip Burnell de Benethale in a deed dated 1322.
-From him the estate descended in the male line to William Benthall, who is believed to have built the present house, or at least part of it.
-The first phase of the current house seems to have happened around 1535, with later, major improvements around 1580.
+The estate then passed to John Burnell's elder son, Philip, who is described as Philip Burnell de Benethale in a deed dated 1322.
+From him, the estate descended through the male line to William Benthall, who is believed to have built the present house (or at least part of it).
+The first phase of the current house seems to date from around 1535, with major improvements around 1580.

 The name Burnell was dropped after a few generations, leaving just Benthall.

-Not much happens at Benthall now until the Civil War.
+After that, not much happened at Benthall until the Civil War.